barryhughes/action-scheduler-tools/readme.md

 ![](https://share.codingkills.me/demo/wordpress/action-scheduler-config-010.png)

+> [!TIP]
+> The plugin is more a proof-of-concept/means of testing ideas for Action Scheduler than something that's intended for production use 'today'.
+Also, this plugin currently requires PHP 8.3, which might limit the number of environments in which it can be used (but this may be revised in the future to broaden compatibility).

 ### How Action Scheduler Works

 [Action Scheduler](https://actionscheduler.org/) works by periodically spawning queue runners, which have the job of actually processing any waiting actions.
 To do this, it first claims a batch of eligible actions and, once claimed, those actions cannot be processed by other queue runners (with one exception: if a queue runner fails unexpectedly, the claim will ultimately be released and the actions will then be picked up by a future queue runner).